 Why?
 Because it wasn’t about fashion or a girl’s appearance—which, incidentally, was the whole point.

 Ultimately, treatment of her product by retail buyers convinced Norgaard that attitudes needed to change.
 She said, “Mainstream ideas don’t create change, so I dug in my heels.”
 She sold her promising company to a toy manufacturer with more marketing muscle and resources and pivoted to become a public speaker on a mission to create change.

 Two years after relaunching herself as a public speaker, she is as busy as she wants to be, speaking approximately weekly during the “convention” season of spring and fall across the country.
 She is represented by two speakers’ bureaus and is paid for her speaking engagements.
 Her travel costs are covered as well.

-Norgaard said, “The goal is to truly inspire people by telling my story: the hardships, the challenges; how I figured out how to manufacture a toy for the US toy market and the roadblocks in the way; how my idea that girls deserved more; and that I had a pulse of what parents really wanted for their girls, an idea way ahead of its time.”
+Norgaard said, “The goal is to truly inspire people by telling my story: the hardships, the challenges.
+I talk about figuring out how to manufacture a toy for the U.S. toy market and the roadblocks in the way; about my idea that girls deserved more; and how I had a pulse of what parents really wanted for their girls, an idea way ahead of its time.”

 “Today, with #MeToo and #TimesUp and the concept of unconscious bias coming to light, things are different.
 But there are still what I call micro-aggressions that say boys are strong and girls are weak.
 We need to be aware of these, and I highlight that in my talks,” she added.